 Gomez began her dance training at the age of 12 by watching YouTube videos.
 She was mesmerized by the likes of Autumn Miller and Club Dance Studio.
 Long before the coronavirus (COVID-19) pandemic mandated virtual dance training, Gomez would follow along with the Royal Ballet’s day class and Russian ballet exams.

 After realizing her passion for dance, Gomez’s parents enrolled her in their local dance studio.
-Her talent was quickly recognized by Star Essence, another dance studio, where she was invited to join the competition team and train for free.
+Her talent was quickly recognized by Star Essence where she was invited to join the competition team for free but still had to pay tuition.
 After two years, Gomez’s dance teacher told her that there was only so much she could teach her and that it was time for Gomez to advance to a higher level.

 “I did [advance] and that’s when I got accepted into the Joffrey School [of Ballet], but I didn’t get a full scholarship,” Gomez said.
 “So, I still kept going to Star Essence.”

-Gomez described her upbringing as humble with both of her parents working two jobs each; her goal is to not have to face the same financial burdens as her parents have.
+Gomez described her upbringing as humble; her father worked two jobs and her mother was disabled.
+Her goal is to not have to face the same financial burdens she witnessed growing up.
 Dance training, costumes, makeup and dance competition fees could easily exceed $5,000 annually, making it a fee too costly for many families.

 Later, Gomez attended her junior and senior year of high school at Middlesex County Vocational and Technical Schools (MCVTS) to study dance.
 From grade six through grade 10, she attended Abeka Academy, an online home schooling program by Pensacola Christian College.